django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log-entry-template.md

 5. Varia: further points raised by Tech Committee members
    - ...
    - ...
+6. Inputs from Guests
-6. review log entry together, approve and post
+7. review log entry together, approve and post

 <small>After the meeting, create and link tasks and update the entry</small>
 #### Tasks to review